DataIntellectTech/TorQ/docs/dataaccess.md

 3. qCon into the gateway and run `.dataaccess.enableqrest[]`\*
 4. Send `.json`s of the form `"query":".dataaccess.agetdata(jpt)...","response":"boolean","type":"(a)sync"`\*\* to the appropriate port/host

-\* This will change the response types from all gateway requests, including those not through q-REST.
+\* This will change the response types of all gateway requests, including those not through q-REST.

 \*\* Only asynchronus queries to the gateway will execute from q-REST.

-## Further Examples
+# Further Examples

-The following examples the query, output and the kdb which is
+For every key in the dictionary the following examples provide a query, output and the functional select executed from within the process.

-**time default**
+**Time default**

 If the time column isn't specified it defaults to the value of ``` `primaryattributecolumn ```